 More importantly, it feels intentional.
 Not chosen to impress others — but chosen because it suits the wearer.

-Who a 1ct Emerald-Cut Ring Is Perfect For
+Who a 1ct Lab-Grown Emerald-Cut Ring Is Perfect For

-A 1ct emerald-cut engagement ring is ideal if you want:
+A 1ct lab-grown emerald-cut engagement ring is ideal if you want:

 Clean lines over heavy sparkle